Great Places to Eat on Whidbey Island

 Bayview Farmer’s Market.
 Technically not a restaurant, the Farmer’s Market is open on Saturdays.
 It’s one of my favorite Farmer’s Markets, and is always brimming with fresh fruits, veggies, friendly people, tasty treats, and cute dogs on leashes.
 There are places to grab a bite to eat as well as fresh produce to buy from the market.
 They also have artists selling their crafts.

 The Taproom at Bayview Corner.
 “Showcases craft beer and cider selections in a community atmosphere, providing a comfortable locale for locals and visitors alike.”
 The service here is friendly and laid back, and the selection of beers is superb!
 They serve sandwiches, soups, crab cakes, and some yummy stuff.
 I loved the BLT with crab cakes (hold the bacon on mine, please), even if it was a bit expensive.

-Cafe Langley.
+Cafe Langley (now closed).
 A great place to get Mediterranean food.
 Everything I’ve ordered here is great.
 And the food is nice and healthy, unlike some of the fired fish places on the island.

 The Inn at Langley.
 Looking for fine dining on the island?
 This IS the place!
 A multi-course meal featuring fresh seasonal foods. super yummy, and a place you want to experience.

 Prima Bistro.
 This place is upstairs, and it’s got a wonderful view if the weather is good.
 I love going up here for a cocktail and a snack.
 “A French inspired Northwest Bistro.”